-A grant is money given to students that does not have to be repaid.
-In order to be considered for grant money awarded by the federal government, you need to complete the FAFSA application each year.
-If you are interested in finding out more information about the FAFSA, such as how to apply and deadlines, please view the Applications and Deadlines page.
+In order to be considered for grant money awarded by the federal government, you need to complete the Free Application For Federal Student Aid (FAFSA) application each year.
+If you are interested in finding out more information about the FAFSA, including how to apply and deadlines, please view the Applications and Deadlines page.

 Federal Pell Grant

-The foundation of Federal Student Aid, awarded to eligible undergraduate students working toward their first bachelors degree.
-Student’s eligibility is based on the Expected Family Contribution (EFC) as it was calculated from information provided on the Free Application For Federal Student Aid (FAFSA).
-Students with lower EFCs have greater financial need.
-Thus, the neediest students are eligible for larger Federal Pell Grants.
-Conversely, as students’ EFCs increase, there is less financial need, and the award amount of the Federal Pell Grant decreases.
+The Federal Pell grant is the foundation of Federal Student Aid.
+It is awarded to eligible undergraduate students working toward their first bachelors degree.
+Student eligibility is based on the Expected Family Contribution (EFC), calculated from information provided on the FAFSA.
+Students with lower EFC have greater financial need, making them eligible for larger Federal Pell Grants.
+As a students’ EFC increases, there is less financial need, and the award amount of the Federal Pell Grant decreases.
 The amount of the Federal Pell Grant may be prorated based on a students’ enrollment status (full-time, part-time, full academic year attendance or less).
 Unlike many other types of aid, students who are enrolled less than half-time may be eligible to receive a Federal Pell Grant.
 The maximum Federal Pell Grant award amount is $6,095 and the minimum award amount is $305.

 In some cases, where a student may have received a Federal Pell grant at multiple schools over the past few years, The College at Brockport may be required to verify that this Unusual Enrollment History (UEH) is valid and that the student is entitled to additional grant funds.
 A review of transcripts from prior schools is required to determine that actual academic credit(s) were received at the schools.
 In cases where it was not, the student could become ineligible for further funding.
 Students selected for review will be contacted by the Financial Aid Office if there is a UEH problem.
 Students wishing to appeal a loss of funding should address a letter of explanation to the Financial Aid Office.